pynvme/pynvme/doc/features.rst

      - int
      - error code of the IOWorker

 To get more result of the ioworkers, we should provide arguments output_io_per_second and/or output_percentile_latency.
 When an empty list is provided to output_io_per_second, ioworker will fill the io count of every seconds during the whole test.
-When a dict, whose keys are a serie of percentiles, is provided to output_percentile_latency, ioworker will fill the latency of these percentiles as the values of the dict.
+When a dict, whose keys are a series of percentiles, is provided to output_percentile_latency, ioworker will fill the latency of these percentiles as the values of the dict.
 With these detail output data, we can test IOPS consistency, latency QoS, and etc. Here is an example:

 .. code-block:: python